Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 Base2 Constructor
 ```

-Virtual keyword ensures that the class when constructed must search if the base of it exists in that domain or not
+Virtual keyword ensures that the class when constructed must search if the base of it exists in that domain or not.

-Question:
+**Question**:
-why not make the two class inherit virtually, i can juts choose Base2 to be virtual, meaning only Base2 will check is the Base class check in that domain before constructing it.
+why not make the two class inherit virtually, I can just choose Base2 to be virtual, meaning only Base2 will check is the Base class check in that domain before constructing it.

 while this way could work fine, but you put yourself at a RISK of changing the constructor order so for example in this code